 The puff pastry is so melt-in-your-mouth tender, and the soft, melted chocolate inside combined with the raspberry is perfection.
 You know, I had to add a chocolate drizzle to some of them, but you can skip that part if you’d like.

-But there’s something about this flaky crust combined with the bittersweet dark chocolate that will rock your world.
+There’s something about this flaky crust combined with the bittersweet dark chocolate that will rock your world.
 Also, from start to finish, this takes about 30 minutes.
 Of course, you’ll want to let them cool for a few minutes so you don’t burn your tongue on the hot chocolate.

 I may be speaking from experience. 🙂